github/docs/content/contributing/collaborating-on-github-docs/using-git-on-github-docs.md

   {% endnote %}
 * Make commit messages clear, detailed, and imperative.
 For example: "Adds a conceptual article about 2FA," not "Add info."
 * Try not to leave uncommitted changes in your local branch when you finish working for the day.
 Get to a good stopping point and commit and push your changes so your work is backed up to the remote repository.
-* Only push up to {% data variables.product.prodname_dotcom_the_website %} after you've made a few commits.
+* Only push up to {% data variables.product.prodname_dotcom %} after you've made a few commits.
 Pushing after every commit adds noise to our ops channels on Slack and causes unnecessary builds to run.

 ## Resolving merge conflicts